NAS-Bench-Graph: Benchmarking Graph Neural Architecture Search: Conclusion and Future Work

 In this paper, we propose NAS-Bench-Graph, the first tailored NAS benchmark for graph neural networks.
-We have designed a unified search space covering 26,206 unique GNN architectures and trained all these architectures on nine representative graph datasets with a unified evaluation protocol.
-Therefore, NAS-Bench-Graph can support unified, reproducible, and efficient evaluations for GraphNAS.
-We also provide in-depth analyses for our proposed benchmark and show how it can be easily compatible with the existing GraphNAS open libraries.
+We have trained all 26,206 GNN architectures in our designed search space on nine representative graph datasets with a unified evaluation protocol.
+NAS-Bench-Graph can support unified, reproducible, and efficient evaluations for GraphNAS.
+We also provide in-depth analyses for NAS-Bench-Graph and show how it can be easily compatible with the existing GraphNAS libraries.

+Since constructing tabular NAS benchmarks consumes extensive computational resources, our proposed NAS-Bench-Graph has a relatively limited search space (i.e., 26,206 unique GNN architectures).
+A possible direction is constructing surrogate benchmarks for GraphNAS to allow larger search spaces.
+We also plan to extend our proposed benchmark to other graph tasks besides node classification, such as link prediction and graph classification.

+\begin{ack} This work was supported in part by the National Key Research and Development Program of China No. 2020AAA0106300, National Natural Science Foundation of China (No. 62250008, 62222209, 62102222), China National Postdoctoral Program for Innovative Talents No. BX20220185, and China Postdoctoral Science Foundation No. 2022M711813. \end{ack}